jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 corresponds to a prefix `X` and each node corresponds to a payload `F(X)`.
 We refer to this as the "prefix tree".

-When the Aggregators evaluate a Client's VIDPF, they verify three properties of the prefix tree:

-1. One-hotness: at every level of the tree, at most one node has a non-zero payload.

-1. Path consistency: each payload is equal to the sum of the payloads of its children.
-If one-hotness holds, then this ensures the payload is equal to `[field(1)] + beta` for each node along the `alpha` path.

-1. Counter consistency: the counter of the non-zero payload is equal to `field(1)`.

 VIDPF is comprised of two algorithms.

 The key generation algorithm defined in {{vidpf-key-gen}} takes in a `(alpha,